 It happened that the king of Israel was crossing over the wall,

 You can almost see the king doing a double-take when he hears the woman's cry.
-He first almost taunts her with the emptiness of the threshing floor and wine vat, but then he invites her to tell her story.
-(Note how the king speaks "to her" the second time.)
+He first taunts her (and himself) with the emptiness of the threshing floor and wine vat, but then he invites her to tell her story.
+Note how the king speaks "to her" the second time.
 There's a tragi-comic dimension to this story, which makes it seem like a fable.
 The image of God in this vignette, at least in the king's eyes, is of a god who can't save the people.
 (This image is dispelled when Elisha's prophecy that food will be abundant by tomorrow comes true.)
 The bottom line in this story is that God's role in the famine is ambiguous.

 In Eikhah (1:15), however, God is neither bystander nor redeemer, but rather the direct instigator of the tragedy:

 The winepress which is empty becomes full and fills the vat, the feast is supplied, by the flesh and blood of the children.
 Is the point to gross us out?
 Make the exiles feel horrible, guilty, unredeemed?